anis-idk/PythonProgramGame/README.md

-1) Python : the game is coded in python so please ensure that you have python installed on your computer , you can download the latest version of python from : https://www.python.org/downloads/ , you can check if python is installed by typing this command in the terminal or command prompt: ´python —version’
+1) Python : the game is coded in python so please ensure that you have python installed on your computer , you can download the latest version of python from : https://www.python.org/downloads/ , you can check if python is installed by typing this command in the terminal or command prompt: `python —version`

 ## How to Play